yuvalmGS/gigaspaces-wiki-jekyll/sbp/schema-evolution.markdown

 h1.
 Evolving Space Schema using Externalizable Implementation

 This approach is the class serialization and de-serialization methods as transformation methods.
 This allows you to deploy version 1 and version 2 of the class simultaneously across different application instances.
 The space must have version 2 as part of its classpath.
 This option requires the space to be restarted with the new version of the classes.
-The {{Externalizable}} implementation needs to cope with removal of fields (in this case the data stream might contain additional data which must be skipped over), and with fields being added (in this case the data stream might not contain sufficient data, so the fields must be initialized properly).
+The `Externalizable` implementation needs to cope with removal of fields (in this case the data stream might contain additional data which must be skipped over), and with fields being added (in this case the data stream might not contain sufficient data, so the fields must be initialized properly).

 h1.
 Evolving Space Schema using Inheritance